Detecting Pharmaceutical Substances on Textile Surfaces Using Superspectral Imaging Technology

 • Fabric type and color significantly alter the success rate and clarity of the analysis.

-• Powder and liquid forms of the same substance leave fundamentally different trace patterns.
-These results provide crucial operational intelligence that can be utilized in critical areas such as drug trafficking investigations, poisoning cases, and comprehensive crime scene analyses.
+These results provide operational intelligence utilized in drug trafficking investigations, poisoning cases, and comprehensive crime scene analyses.

 Conclusion